minji-mia/ML-class/README.md

 2012 by Hannes Schulz, Andreas Mueller and Nenard Birešev at the University of Bonn
 [original github repo](https://github.com/amueller/tutorial_ml_gkbionics).
-I have taken the original material and expanded it for our course.
+Dr.Harter have taken the original material and expanded it for our course.

 The materials have been updated for the Fall of 2015 semester.
 Materials from Dr. Ng Coursera [machine learning](https://www.coursera.org/learn/machine-learning/home/welcome) course were used extensively for the updates and assignments.

 The materials have been updated in Fall 2019 and Fall 2020.
-We are now using the Geron textbook *Hands-On Machine Learning with SciKit-Learn and Tensorflow* second edition as our primary textbook.
+We used the Geron textbook *Hands-On Machine Learning with SciKit-Learn and Tensorflow* second edition as our primary textbook.
 Materials in the course use the textbook, Dr. Ng course videos and our own videos.

 The materials have been updated in Fall 2020.
+I completed all of assisnments and test files.
 It is indeed an honor to take Machine learning class from [Dr.Derek Harter](https://derekharter.github.io/).